jhpoelen/globis-b-interactions/text/on-species-interaction-data-models-and-formats.md

 Without having to repeat the many details on proposed best practices for biodiversity data (see Alex Hardisty manifesto, FAIR), and realizing that adoption of standards in a scattered community is a gradual process, the following best practices are proposed for the publication of species interaction datasets:

-0. first and foremost, try to re-use the data models, data formats and datasets of your colleagues.
+0. First and foremost, try to re-use the data models, data formats and datasets of your colleagues.
-1. use the aggregate pair-wise interactions data model to organize your data
+1. Use the aggregate pair-wise interactions data model to organize your data.
-2. use text based formats in UTF-8 encoding
+2. Use text based formats in UTF-8 encoding with unix line endings.
-3. review and adopt existing data formats before inventing your own.
+3. Review and adopt existing data formats before inventing your own.
-4. review and adopt existing ontologies and term dictionaries before inventing your own
+4. Review and adopt existing ontologies and term dictionaries before inventing your own.
-5. use a data format that you can read, edit and write with a text editor.
+5. Use a data format that you can read, edit and write with a text editor.
 In addition, adopt powertools when convenient.
 Note a spreadsheet application is not a text editor, more like a powertool.
-6. publicly register a preliminary dataset with existing infrastructures like GBIF, GloBI, Mangal or EBV-based processing pipelines as early as possible to leverage automated peer review algorithms early.
+6. Publicly register a preliminary dataset with existing infrastructures like GBIF, GloBI, Mangal or EBV-based processing pipelines as early as possible to leverage automated peer review algorithms early.
-7. engage in discussions in existing workshops, conferences and professional societies on how to better structure your research data for re-use: don't wait for standard bodies to come up with the magic solutions.
+7. Engage in discussions in existing workshops, conferences and professional societies on how to better structure your research data for re-use: don't wait for standard bodies to come up with the magic solutions.
-8. treat the datasets you produce and use just like you would a research paper
+8. Treat the datasets you produce _and use_ just like you would a research paper

 ### Bottlenecks